Teldrin89/flask-test/README.md

 in, otherwise there is a redirect to login page.
 If the user is logged the form is displayed, where user can fill out the required information - data is validated and post is added to the database of an error is shown
+### Blog - Update
+For both blueprints - update and delete - in order to work on specific post it has to fetch a post id.
+For that reason a separate function has been created that can be then used for both views.